alwynallan/redoubler/README.md

 ### The Circuit

-The circuit is designed in the latest free version of Cadsoft Eagle and files are in the [circuit](circuit) branch of this repository.
+The REDOUBLER circuit is designed in the latest free version of Cadsoft Eagle and files are in the [circuit](circuit) branch of this repository.

 ![Schematic](images/Schematic.png?raw=true "Schematic")

+The PSoC chip contains both reconfigurable analog components and digital logic, so the only componets unique to REDOUBLER are the eight resistors at top-right.

 ![Board](images/Board.png?raw=true "Board")

 A Bill Of Materials is also disclosed.
+Boards are available from [OSH Park].

 ### The Firmware